Flood risk assessment: Composition of an FRA

 For a flood risk assessment to be written, information is needed concerning the existing and proposed developments, the Environment Agency modeled flood levels and topographic levels on site.
 At its most simple (and cheapest) level an FRA can provide an indication of whether a development will be allowed to take place at a site.

 An initial idea of the risk of fluvial flooding to a local area can be found on the Environment Agency flood map website.

 FRAs consist of a detailed analysis of available data to inform the Environment Agency of flood risk at an individual site and also recommend to the developer any mitigation measures.
 More costly analysis of flood risk can be achieved through detailed flood modelling to challenge the agency's modelled levels and corresponding flood zones.

 The FRA takes into account the risk and impact of flooding on the site, and takes into consideration how the development may affect flooding in the local area.
 It also includes provides recommendations as to how the risk of flooding to the development can be mitigated.

 FRAs should also consider flooding from all sources including fluvial, groundwater, surface water runoff and sewer flooding.

+For sites located within areas at risk of flooding a sequential test may be required.
+The aim of the sequential test is to direct development to locations at the lowest risk of flooding.
+The National Planning Policy Framework (NPPF) was amended in 2020 to require sequential tests for sites that are at risk of any form of flooding.